KonklaveTtv/VenueSender/README.md

       pacman -S mingw-w64-x86_64-curl-winssl

-this will install the deps for curl, here are the rest of the deps, do each one-by-one:
+These are the rest of the deps, do each one-by-one:

       pacman -S mingw-w64-x86_64-jsoncpp
       pacman -S mingw-w64-clang-x86_64-libpsl